When you sign your tenancy agreement, you're stating that you will follow a range of requests and requirements set out by your landlord.

-The furniture listed on the inventory is also likely to change due to everyday use.
-For example, if the two-seater sofa is a few months old at the time you move in, it is likely to still be in almost brand-new condition when your tenancy begins.
-However, by the time you move out a year later, the same sofa may be slightly saggy.
-This change due to reasonable use is to be expected and falls under the wear and tear category.
+The furniture listed in the inventory will also likely change due to everyday use.
+For example, if the two-seater sofa is a few months old when you move in, it will probably still be in almost brand-new condition when your tenancy begins.
+However, the same sofa may be slightly saggy when you move out a year later.
+This change due to reasonable use is expected and falls under the wear and tear category.

 What if something gets broken that belongs to my landlord?

 Even if you are the most conscientious of tenants, accidents can happen, and things can break or get damaged.
 If something goes wrong, let your landlord know as soon as possible.
 By addressing it early on, you could save losing a chunk of your deposit when your tenancy ends.